-Finally, absence of registration fee, duty for administration of arbitration proceedings and conduct of hearings until 31 December 2021 make the AIFC arbitration look attractive for both foreign and Kazakhstan companies.
-The parties may enjoy free-of-charge administration even after 31 December 2021.
-For this purpose, it is sufficient to include the IAC arbitration clause in a contract entered into before the said date.
+Finally, absence of a registration fee for the disputes arising out of the contracts entered into before 1 April 2023 makes the AIFC arbitration look attractive for both foreign and

+Kazakhstan companies.
+For this purpose, a contract entered into before the said date must contain an arbitration clause of the IAC.

-Please visit the official website of IAC (https://iac.aifc.kz/ru/) to find the IAC model arbitration clause and review in more detail the AIFC Arbitration Regulations and the IAC Arbitration and Mediation Rules.
+Please visit the official website of IAC to find the IAC model arbitration clause and review in more detail the AIFC Arbitration Regulations and the IAC Arbitration and Mediation Rules.